How to make money selling ebooks from your own site

 Step #11: Track your sales

 Tracking your sales is a vital part of growing your business because it allows you to see which strategies and efforts work best.
-To track how many people have purchased your ebook using Podia’s dashboard, just click on “products” at the top menu bar, and then click on “edit”.
+To track how many people have purchased your ebook using Podia’s dashboard, just click on “Sales” at the top menu bar.

 This view conveniently displays all your ebook customers in one screen, where you can scroll through your list of readers and the date that they purchased.

 Podia’s platform also allows you to track your traffic stats in Google Analytics.
 You just link up your Google Analytics account by navigating to your top “settings” menu, scroll to the Google Analytics form field, and then enter your tracking ID number.

 For extra help setting up Google Analytics with your website, this help document has some additional tips that you might find useful.

 And your tracking options don’t stop there.
 You can also add custom coding to the website tracking code and conversion tracking code form fields, which you’ll see below your Google Analytics box.